MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-enhanced-metadata-scanning.md

 ## Enabling enhanced metadata scanning

-To provide some control over security, two Admin API tenant settings enable and control what kind of detailed low-level metadata will be included scanner API responses.
+To provide some control over privacy, two Admin API tenant settings enable and control what kind of detailed low-level metadata will be included scanner API responses.
 * **Enhance admin APIs responses with detailed metadata**: This setting turns on the caching flow and enhances API responses with low-level metadata (e.g. name, description) for tables, columns, and measures.
 * **Enhance admin APIs responses with DAX and mashup expressions**: This setting allows the API response to include DAX expressions and Mashup queries.
 This setting can only be enabled if the first setting is also enabled.